syriail/ourstory-intro/README.md

   - collectionId: Collection id
   - defaultLocale: The default language in which the collection was originally created
   - storyType: The type of the story, picked from pre-defined list
-  - storyTitle: Story's title in user's language if available
+  - storyTitle: Story's title
   - storyTellerAge?: The age of story teller
   - storyTellerGender?: The gender of the story teller
-  - tags?: Tags values for this story `tags:[{id, slug, name, tagValue}]`
   - storyAbstraction?: The abstraction of the story
   - storyTranscript?: The transcript of the story
   - storyTellerName?: The name of the story teller
   - storyTellerPlaceOfOrigin?: Place of origin of the story teller
   - storytellerResidency?: The residency of the story teller
   - storyCollectorName?: The name of the person who collected the story
+  - tags?: Tags values for this story `tags:[{slug, tagValue}]`

+- Status Code:

+  - 201: Success
+  - 403: Unauthorized
+  - 400: Missing required params

-- Returns: The newly created story
+- Returns: The newly created story `{story:{}}`
   - id: Story id
   - collectionId: Collection id
   - defaultLocale: The default language in which the collection was originally created
   - storyType: The type of the story
-  - storyTitle: Story's title in user's language if available, otherwise in default language
+  - storyTitle: Story's title
   - storyTellerAge?: The age of story teller
   - storyTellerGender?: The gender of the story teller
   - storyTitle: Story title